AlterMannomann/otap/README.md

 # UNDER CONSTRUCTION
-Current state: Pre-alpha with has_table and has_column test and result view.
+Current state: Pre-alpha with has_table, has_column, has_package test and result view.
 To do: Extend test functions, fix minor formatting issued, test otap with otap.

 See [simple_test_setup.sql](./otap_test/simple_test_setup.sql) for a first impression.
 Design is made to support other languages on system base, not on user base.
 Templates exist that can be translated.
 Layout orientation left, middle and right is supported for languages that read from right to left.
 This needs also adjustment on the templates to reorganize columns right to left.
 Supports test procedures or scripts.

 ![otap_test_report](https://github.com/user-attachments/assets/10a7ed08-1e31-44f8-90f7-2a38c6b68113)

+Basic otap test script started, see [master script](./otap_test/otap_test_master.sql) and [test log](./otap_test/otap_test_result.log).

 **SQL Developer 23.x not recommmended for development** Refresh of objects after reinstall does not work, not even after log out and log in again.
 Relogin has no effect at all.
 Wrong object code in memory.
 Shutdown and restart of SQL Developer needed in case of doubts (in most cases with a good reason) to ensure propper mapping of objects and object code.
 Works only more (or less) with stable database schemas.
 Last failing version 23.1.
 Currently it is a user tool, not a developer tool.
 Oracle should rename it to SQL User.
 # otap - Oracle Test Automation Protocol